Rates

 How to change price plans

-Whatever you choose, one thing remains certain: the less electricity you use, the less you pay.
+Whatever plan you choose, one thing remains certain: the less electricity you use, the less you pay.

 What you need to know